 What the website says: This intimate interactive experience begins in the form of an artist lecture and dialogue where Loo Zihan will share his experiences of staging his installation Queer Objects: An Archive for the Future (2016), an assemblage of objects for a hypothetical queer archive in Singapore.

-Why I’m excited: I’m typically not a fan of interactive theatre, but Loo Zihan is an exciting, intriguing theatre maker.
+Why I’m excited: I’m typically not a fan of interactive theatre, but Loo Zihan is an exciting and intriguing artist.
+(Side note: I went to a test run of this, and I learnt so much.)

 What the website says: The Necessary Stage’s critically acclaimed play, Off Centre, returns 26 years after its premiere in 1993.
 Written by Haresh Sharma and directed by Alvin Tan, Off Centre is a landmark play in the history of Singapore theatre, best remembered for presenting an honest and unflinching look at mental illness and the stigma surrounding it.